HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

 ## What About User-mode Binaries?

-So far we've only been doing Kernel-mode administration.
+So far, we've only been doing Kernel-mode administration.
 We can use User-mode WDAC policies as well.

 After using those 2 Kernel-mode policies, I deploy a 3rd policy which is going to authorize and validate User-mode binaries too.
 I choose the [Lightly managed WDAC policy](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-for-Lightly-Managed-Devices) that utilizes [ISG (Intelligent Security Graph)](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/use-wdac-with-intelligent-security-graph).
 This policy applies to both Kernel and User modes, but since we already know the logic and learned that only applications allowed by all base policies are allowed to run, we're confident that our Strict Kernel-mode base policy is the only one in charge of authorizing and validating Kernel-mode files/drivers.
 Our User-mode WDAC policy that utilizes ISG validates User-mode binaries only.